SWETHAKRISHKRISHNA/SYVETA/README.md

     finally:
         GPIO.cleanup()

-//check the condition
+/*check the condition*/
-//use if statement to check both the detection process of sound and object(ambulance)
-//if the condition is true ,the holographic clone is generated
+/*use if statement to check both the detection process of sound and object(ambulance)*/ /*if the condition is true ,the holographic clone is generated*/

-//code to holographic clone
+/*code to holographic clone*/
 /*3D holographic clone is recorded in a video file to tell the pedestrians that "DEAR CITIZENS,THE AMBULANCE IS ON THE WAY,GIVE THEM WAY TO PASS THE SIGNAL"*/
-//The video is stored in ppt and is embedded in holo.html file as to use simple code
+/*The video is stored in ppt and is embedded in holo.html file as to use simple code*/

 f = open('holo.html','r')
 //use view commands to display video file